aymafayez/SkyApp/README.md

 # SkyApp

-App Coding Task
-The goal of this task is to check your knowledge, speed, code quality, UI background and testing techniques.

-Requirements
-Create a simple mobile application that:

-Utilize a weather API (http://openweathermap.org/API for example) to search for a city and get the forecast.
-You can add up to 5 cities to the main activity.
-You can also remove cities from the main activity.
-When clicking on one of the cities from the main activity, a 5 days forecast should be displayed.
-When clicking on one of the cities from the search box dropdown, a 5 days forecase should be displayed, while having the ability to include it in the main activity if it's not already included.
-The main activity will have the 1st city added by default, which will be based on the GPS location.
-If the user doesn't give the location permissions, then the first default city will be London, UK.
-Save the data for offline usage.
-Acceptance Criteria:
-Coded in Swift 3+, using MVVM design pattern.
-If you are going to recieve this assessment app for review, would you accept it to hire the developer?
-While building this app:
-use GIT and commit as often as possible using descriptive descriptions.

-Documentation

  I assumed that I am putting an architecture of a big product with multiple applications.
 Every layer could be an external module that can be reused at multiple applications without need to rewrite the code.
 (Example: B2B applications).